microsoft/aad-app-credential-tools/azuread/azuread-app-credential-remediation-guide.md

 # Credential health assessment and update procedures for Azure AD applications and service principals

+## Disclaimer

+Guidance in this document applies only in relation to the mitigation steps necessary for the issue disclosed in the [CVE](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-42306) and detailed in [Microsoft Security Response Center blog](https://aka.ms/CVE-2021-42306-AAD).
+Do not use this guidance as general credential rotation procedure.

 ## Assessment

 There are a few ways by which you can find if the credential(s) on your application or service principal need to be rotated.